Sharpening focus on eye clinical trials

 They were also a part of another global study investigating the use of an anti-oxidant as a potential treatment to prevent vision loss from retinitis pigmentosa in people with Usher Syndrome.

 Identifying suitable people to take part in research is an important factor in running a successful clinical trial.

 CERA’s close partnerships with the Eye and Ear Hospital, private ophthalmologists and a growing network of optometrists provides a rich source of participants.

 Two large natural history studies – of people with age-related macular degeneration and inherited retinal diseases – have enabled CERA to link people with these conditions to suitable trials when new potential treatments emerge.

 In the case of people with conditions like ‘dry’ age-related macular degeneration and inherited retinal diseases, for which there are currently no approved treatments, taking part in a trial offers access to potentially sight-saving treatments.

 Successful clinical research also relies on understanding what matters to patients and their families – as well as ensuring that they are well informed about the role of research.

-CERA and the University of Melbourne conducted a world-first survey which asked patients with inherited retinal diseases about their views on potential gene therapies.
+CERA and the University of Melbourne conducted Australia’s first survey of patients with inherited retinal disease which about their views on potential gene therapies.
 These findings will provide a valuable resource for future trials.